scart97/thunder-speech/docs/Ultimate guide.md

 To do it, try to load a training dataset with only one batch worth of data.
 The validation/test sets can be as usual, you will ignore them at this step.
-As we are using pytorch lightning, there's a trainer flag to limit the number of training batches (`limit_train_batches=1`) that can be used.
+As we are using pytorch lightning, there's a trainer flag to limit the number of training batches (`overfit_batches=1`) that can be used.
-Also, remember to disable any shuffle at the dataloader, to ensure the same batch will be used every epoch.

 Before you run the training, disable any augmentation, regularization and advanced stuff like learning rate scheduling.
 You can start with either a pretrained model, or a clean new one, but either way don't freeze any parameters, just let it all train.

-Start the training, and you should see the loss follow a pattern where, the more time you let it run, the final value will be lower.
+Start the training, and you should see the loss follow a pattern where, the more time you let it run, the lower the final value will be.
 This means that small bumps will happen, but it will always recover and keep going down.
 The ideal point is where you run the prediction on the batch that you overfit, and the model doesn't make a single mistake.